ShellShoccar-jpn/csp_en/README.md

-# Knowledge to Make Shell scripts More Compatible
+# Knowledge to Make Shell Scripts More Compatible

 This is the translation project for [Compatible ShellScripting](https://richlab.org/coterie/csp.html) written in Japanese.